FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 advised the Meeting the Planning Department operate under current 2006 Wind Energy

-Development Guidelines, and advised a review of the current guidelines was underway to--- 17
+Development Guidelines, and advised a review of the current guidelines was underway to
+---
+17

 address key aspects, including noise.
 This review included a public consultation but he noted